 The requirements and filing process for an Assumed Name vary depending on the type of business structure.

-Sole proprietorships and general partnerships are the most common entities to register for a DBA.
+Sole proprietorships and general partnerships are the most common entities for which to register for a DBA.

 What are the steps to file a DBA in Michigan?